alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 this world is but a test of our spirits, the real life will come later in Heaven.

-Well, I think it is important to confront the Universe with all its marvel and misery.
+Well, I think it is important to confront the universe with all its marvel and misery.

 ### A Mythological Explanation